All Episodes

 You take out a loan, you're responsible for it.

-Nobody's gonna ever come along until Obama.
+Nobody's going to ever come along until Obama.

 It's finally happened.